Check out my CV and connect on Social Media

-My research focuses on topics of: Medical Sociology, Community Health, Health Policy, Health Services, Equity, HIV/AIDS, Immigration, Race, Class, and Gender, and Social Movements.
-Being a Queer, Latinx and Indigenous person has provided me with distinctive depth for researching immigrant/Indigenous communities at risk for disease, as well as partnering with grassroots leaders in community-based research and policy work.
-Knowing that health access is simply unequal in immigrant communities motivates me to continue my work on ways in which healthcare agencies and social movement organizations can advocate for the implementation of equitable health policies.
+My research focuses on topics of: Medical Sociology, Community Health, Health Policy, Health Services, Equity, HIV/AIDS, Latinx communities, Immigration, Race, Class, and Gender, and Social Movements.
+Being a Queer, Latinx and Indigenous person has provided me with distinctive depth for researching immigrant and Indigenous communities at risk for disease, as well as partnering with grassroots leaders in community-based research and policy work.
+Most recently, for the “La Gente Unida” project on California’s Central Coast, I developed a decolonial-inspired framework to engage with community leaders around immigrant health, health policy, and advocacy.
+Addressing health inequities is a priority because I know first-hand the difficulties and barriers that immigrant families face in accessing health care.

 “What I most appreciate about Mario his ability to identify immediate social issues and not only build from contemporary empirical research, but also draw from deep theoretical traditions.
 He, thus, has the potential to make contributions to policy makers, area-specific researchers, as well as theoreticians.” - Dr. Victor Rios